kent-map/kent/20c/20c-makaula-white-biography/README.md

 <br><br>
 After leaving the college, Albert married Eleanor Botting at Wesleyan Methodist Church in Strood in December 1891.[^ref12] Eleanor was a local dressmaker and the daughter of a carpenter.
 Interracial relationships in the late 19th century and in the early 20th century became more regular, but no means common.
 Eleanor's parents did attend the wedding.
 However, many people in interracial relationships and/or mixed-race people were met with disapproval and often faced similar or worse discrimination than Black people.
 This can be demonstrated by the fact that mixed ethnicity only became an option in the 2001 Census, 110 years after Albert and Eleanor's marriage.[^ref13] Before this, mixed-race people were called Negros or Coloured (these were considered the polite terms).
 <br><br>
 Not long after their marriage, the couple moved to South Africa.
 Albert found work as an interpreter to the Magistrate of Idutywa  and acted as an interpreter for his father during a visit from Cecil Rhodes.
 He was later appointed as Chief Constable of Libode and acted as an interpreter for his father during the visit from the Duke of York in 1901.
 He was sacked from this post in 1902 after he was accused of seizing goods from a hut-tax payer.[^ref14] The Makaula-Whites had three children, all born in South Africa: Irene, in 1893, Charles in 1897 and Claude in 1898.
-The South Africa of Albert's childhood had changed enormously, ravaged by wars, and over-run with white settlers seeking riches in the gold and diamond mines, and restricting the rights of the native people.
-At the end of 1906, Albert's father died leaving over 100 sons and daughters.
-His older brother, Mncisane, became the new Chief.[^ref15]
+The South Africa of Albert's childhood had changed enormously, ravaged by wars, and over-run with white settlers seeking riches in the gold and diamond mines, and restricting the rights of the native people.[^ref15]  At the end of 1906, Albert's father died leaving over 100 sons and daughters.
+His older brother, Mncisane, became the new Chief.[^ref16]
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/4/41/Wesleyan_Church_Strood.jpg" label="Wesleyan Church, Strood" attribution="Postcard, Public domain, via Wikimedia Commons">
 <param ve-map center="Q67479626" zoom="12">

 In 1904, the Makaula-Whites moved to Kent.
-It is here that Albert began farming[^ref16] at Stubble Hill near Harrietsham [^ref17] and where he remained until at least 1911.
+It is here that Albert began farming at Stubble Hill near Harrietsham [^ref17] and where he remained until at least 1911.
 It would have been unusual to have a Black man in a rural community.
 However, Albert's familiarity with British way of life aided his family's integration into Kent.
 Jo Beany recalled her Grandfather's account of working for the Makaula-Whites: "Granddad couldn't speak highly enough of the Makaula-Whites.
 Wonderful people, very considerate of their workforce.
 Always a good supply of tea and soft drinks, much appreciated on those hot summer days."[^ref18]
 <br><br>
 Although committed to his new life of farming, Albert retained his links with the Methodist Community, giving talks about his life and the missionary work in South Africa.
 In 1912, he gave a talk at the Burbank Church of the West Hartlepool Circuit of the United Methodist Churches on the introduction of the gospel to the Amabaca, and sang a song in the Kaffir language.[^ref19]
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/8/8e/Theodoor_Verstraete_-_Farming_-_1906-T_-_Museum_of_Fine_Arts_Ghent_%28MSK%29.jpg" label="Farming, 1906" attribution="Théodore Verstraete, Museum of Fine Arts, Ghent, Public domain, via Wikimedia Commons">